 - Open, slab-sided wooden shelves

-- Differs from traditional farmhouse by using more weathered, raw natural elements
+- Differs from traditional farmhouses by using more weathered, raw natural elements

 - Colors are usually darker